-These focus groups will capture personal perspectives on the governance of high-risk/high-payoff research in health, food and environment from a diverse group of participants in greater Phoenix area.
+These focus groups will capture personal perspectives on the climate intervention research from a diverse group of participants in Phoenix, Washington and Boston.

 These focus groups captured personal perspectives on the evolution of driverless car technology from a diverse group of participants in Baltimore and Cumberland, MD.